andres81/Model_of_the_Psyche/case-files/love-or-the-lack-thereof/README.md

 remain close to that person, is to be part of the group, and to do that, means conveying being aligned on the groups values and convictions, then external conformation is a choice of action to reach a goal._

+_*: Explicit groups, are groups of people, that consider themselves part of this group, are aware of the group members, and work on keeping group cohesion._